History of Trea Turner in Timeline

 During the 2021 season, Trea Turner was traded to the Los Angeles Dodgers.

-July 8, 2022: Named All-Star Game Starter
+July 8, 2022: All-Star Game Selection

 On July 8, 2022, Trea Turner was named the starting shortstop for the 2022 All-Star Game.

-August 29, 2022: Recorded 1,000th Career Hit
+August 29, 2022: 1,000th Career Hit

-August 31, 2022: Turner announces participation in World Baseball Classic
+August 31, 2022: Turner Announces Participation in World Baseball Classic

-2022: Free Agency and Signing with the Phillies
+2022: Free Agency and Contract with Phillies

 After the 2022 season, Trea Turner became a free agent and signed an 11-year contract with the Philadelphia Phillies.

-2024: Named to Third All-Star Team
+2024: Third All-Star Team Selection